glacambre/firenvim/README.md

 ### Using the external command line

-You can chose to use an external command line (and thus save a line of space) by setting the localSetting named `cmdline` to `firenvim`.
-Its default value is `neovim`:
+You can chose between neovim's built-in command line and firenvim's command line by setting the localSetting named `cmdline` to either `neovim` or `firenvim`, e.g.:
 ```vim
 let fc['.*'] = { 'cmdline' : 'firenvim' }
 ```

-When you then enter command mode, the command will appear in a sort of "pop-up" instead of the bottom of the frame.

 ### Editing HTML directly